Moscow Conservatory: Establishment of a conservatory

-It was co-founded in 1866 as the Moscow Imperial Conservatory by Nikolai Rubinstein and Prince Nikolai Troubetzkoy.
+Conservatory in Moscow was co-founded in 1866 as the Moscow Imperial Conservatory by Nikolai Rubinstein and Prince Nikolai Troubetzkoy.
+The grand opening was held on 1 September.
 It is the second oldest conservatory in Russia after the Saint Petersburg Conservatory.
 Pyotr Ilyich Tchaikovsky was appointed professor of theory and harmony at its opening.
-Since 1940, the conservatory has borne his name.
+Since 1940, the centenary of his birth, the conservatory has borne his name.